Chapter 6 Measures of Dispersion

 We should interpret this as meaning that this variable is about 56% as diverse as it could be, compared to maximum diversity.
 In other words, not terribly diverse.

-6.7 The Standard Deviation and the Normal Curve
+The Standard Deviation and the Normal Curve

 One of the interesting uses of the standard deviation lies in its application to the normal curve (also known as the normal distribution, sometimes as the bell curve).
 The normal curve can be thought of as a density plot that represents the distribution of a theoretical variable that has several important characteristics:

-• It is single-peaked
+- It is single-peaked

-• The mean, median, and mode have the same value
+- The mean, median, and mode have the same value

-• It is perfectly symmetrical and “bell” shaped
+- It is perfectly symmetrical and “bell” shaped

-• Most observations are clustered near the mean
+- Most observations are clustered near the mean

-• Its tails extend infinitely
+- Its tails extend infinitely

-• 68.26% of the area under the curve lies within one standard deviation of the mean (if we think of the area under the curve as representing the outcomes of a variable, 68% of all outcomes are within one standard deviation of the mean);
+68.26% of the area under the curve lies within one standard deviation of the mean (if we think of the area under the curve as representing the outcomes of a variable, 68% of all outcomes are within one standard deviation of the mean);

-• 95.24% of the area under the curve lies within two standard deviations of the mean;
+95.24% of the area under the curve lies within two standard deviations of the mean;

-• and 99.72% of the area under the curve lies within three standard deviations of the mean.
+and 99.72% of the area under the curve lies within three standard deviations of the mean.

 Note that these guidelines apply to areas above and below the mean together.
-So, when we say that 68.26% of the area under the curve falls within one standard deviation of the mean, we mean that 34.13% of the area is found between the mean and one standard deviation above the mean, and 34.13% of the area is found between the mean and one standard deviation below the mean.
+So, for instance, when we say that 68.26% of the area under the curve falls within one standard deviation of the mean, we mean that 34.13% of the area is found between the mean and one standard deviation above the mean, and 34.13% of the area is found between the mean and one standard deviation below the mean.

-Now, let’s think about this in terms of real data.
-Suppose that we know that one of the respondents from the cces20 sample is 66 years old, and someone makes a statement that this person is relatively old.
-But, of course, you know from earlier in the chapter that the sample does not include anyone under 18 years of age and that the mean is 48.39 years old, so you’re not so sure that this respondent is really that old, relative to the rest of the sample.
-One way to get a sense of how old they are, relative to the rest of the sample, would be to assume that age is normally distributed and then apply what we know about the standard deviation and the normal curve to this variable.
-To do this we would need to know how many standard deviations above the mean the 66-year-old is.
+sample is 66 years old, and someone wants to know if that respondent is relatively old, given the sample.
+Of course, you know from earlier in the chapter that the sample does not include anyone under 18 years of age and that the mean is 48.39 years old, so you’re not so sure that this respondent is really that old, relative to the rest of the sample.

+Let’s transform the 66-year-old respondent’s age into a z-score.
 First, we take the raw difference between the mean and the respondent’s age, 66:

 [1] 17.61